Understanding Dashed Lines in AutoCAD

 2. How can I create a custom linetype?

-by specifying your desired dash lengths and spacing in a text file.
+You can define custom linetypes using the Linetype Editor by specifying your desired dash lengths and spacing in a text file.

 3. Is it possible to use dashed lines in annotation objects?